 - Protect downstream services.

-- Terminate calls to a function.
+- Terminate invocations of a function.

-- Use with reserved instances.
+- Use with provisioned instances.

 |Type||Request processing method|

-|Synchronous call||When the required number of pay-as-you-go instances exceeds the specified limit, the
+|Synchronous invocation||When the required number of on-demand instances exceeds the specified limit, the exceeded

 requests are denied and the

-|Asynchronous call||When the number of required pay-as-you-go instances exceeds the specified limit, the requests are not denied but are queued up and processed in full load mode.|
+|Asynchronous invocation||When the number of required on-demand instances exceeds the specified limit, the requests are not denied but are queued up and processed in full load mode.|

-For more information, see Call the function.
+For more information, see Overview.

-Use pay-as-you-go and reserved instances in combination
+Use on-demand and provisioned instances in combination

-|Pay-as-you-go instance limit||Reserved instance limit||Instance usage|
+|On-demand instance limit||Provisioned instance limit||Instance usage|

-|20||0||Up to 20 pay-as-you-go instances are used, and no reserved instances can be used.|
+|20||0||Up to 20 on-demand instances can be used, and no provisioned instances can be used.|

-|50||30||Up to 50 pay-as-you-go instances can be used after all 30 reserved instances are used.
+|50||30||Up to 50 on-demand instances can be used after all 30 provisioned instances are used.
 You can use a maximum of 80 instances.|

 - The instance limit rules for functions must be applied to aliases or the latest version of a function.